cloud-ark/caastle/docs/application.rst

 Application
 ------------

-An application is composed of a single or multiple Docker containers in CloudARK.
+An application is composed of a single or multiple Docker containers in CaaStle.

-CloudARK offers ‘cld container create’ command to build your application container/s from your Docker files and push them to your registry of choice.
+CaaStle offers ‘cld container create’ command to build your application container/s from your Docker files and push them to your registry of choice.
 The container is appropriately tagged for AWS ECR or Google GCR to make it ready to run on COE target of your choice.

 Note that for GCR currently all the images are stored in the us.gcr.io region_.
 We have an `issue open`__ to support different regions.